Wedding of Hereditary Grand Duke Guillaume of Luxembourg and Countess Stéphanie de Lannoy

 19 October: Gala banquet

-Tagged Hereditary Grand Duchess Stéphanie, Hereditary Grand Duke Guillaume, Luxembourg Royal Wedding 2012.
+Tagged Hereditary Grand Duchess Stéphanie of Luxembourg, Hereditary Grand Duke Guillaume of Luxembourg, Luxembourg Royal Wedding 2012.